vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 First install the **Extension Manager** from **Flathub** using `flatpak install flathub com.mattjakeman.ExtensionManager`.
 As this repo also contains the extensions with their configurations, just clone and copy all the contents into `~/.local/share/gnome-shell/extensions/` and restart the system or restart the session. 😺

-# Bash and other misc config
+#

-My WSL2, bash and other linux related configurations stored as a [Gist](https://gist.github.com/itsmetheearthianbuoy/c97c5678ea81b2334dd8de6829ef6f96.js).
+[Gist](https://gist.github.com/itsmetheearthianbuoy/c97c5678ea81b2334dd8de6829ef6f96) for WSL2, bash and other linux related configurations.

 #